xXBricksquadXx/portfolio-1/README.md

 ### Acclaimed Restoration

-(01.14 - Present)
+(01.2014 - Present)
 **Consultant, Contractor, Mediator**

-- Purchased short sale homes, renovated, rented- flipped
+- Purchased short-sale homes, renovated, rented- flipped

 ### United States Army

-(04.07 - 01.13)
+(04.2007 - 01.2013)

 - Lead, supervised and served as a member or an infantry unit of 10-20 persons.
-- employing individual weapons, machine guns, and anti armour weapons in offensive and defensive ground combat.
+- Employed individual weapons, machine guns, and anti armour weapons in offensive and defensive ground combat.
-- As a Infantry team leader i was responsible for the wellness,fitness, morale and discipline of a four man team.
+- Leading as an Infantry team leader, responsible for the wellness,fitness, morale and discipline of a 4 man team.
-- I was the primary instructor and advisor in the matters of tactics, personal management and junior development.
+- Primary instructor and advisor in the matters of tactics, personal management, and junior development.
-- responsible for the accountability and maintenance of all assigned equipment worth in excess of $50,000.
+- Responsible for the accountability and maintenance of all assigned equipment worth in excess of $50,000.

 ## **Education**

 ### (Network Administrator) - Miller Motte Technical College Clarksville

-01.13
+01.20113

 ## (Full Stack Development) - Claim Academy

-01.21 - present
+01.20s21 - present